JabRef/jabref/docs/decisions/0032-store-chats-in-local-user-folder.md

 ## Decision Outcome

-Chosen option: "Alongside `.bib` file", because simple to implement and gives the user the ability to share or not to share the chats.
-For pros and cons: See below
+Chosen option: "In local user folder", because it's very hard to work with a shared library, if two users will work simultaneously on one library, then AI chats file will be absolutely arbitrary and unmergable.

 ## Pros and Cons of the Options